INFORMATIVE MASTERCLASS

 Revocable trusts are usually the next fastest category.
 However, unlike irrevocable trusts, they don’t offer creditor protection.
 Trustees must either open a probate case to collect creditor claims and bar future claims, or they should gather all bills and pay them before distributing the entire estate.

 An estate planning attorney can help you more fully understand the different parts of an estate plan and determine which ones best suit your own estate planning goals.
+Request a consultation with McCammon Law in Boerne to discuss whether a testamentary trust is right for your goals.

 Reference: The News-Enterprise (Oct.
 7, 2023) “Make a choice about primary testamentary planning documents”